Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Introduction

-\begin{theoremA}[Newton--Okounkov functions on toric surfaces] Let $\var$ be a smooth projective toric surface, $\ds$ an ample divisor and $\flag$ an admissible torus-invariant flag on $\var$ so that the Newton--Okounkov body $\nob{\flag}{\ds}$ is anti-blocking.
+\begin{theorem*}[Newton--Okounkov functions on toric surfaces, Theorem~\ref{prop_a+b}, Corollary~\ref{cor_par}] Let $\var$ be a smooth projective toric surface, $\ds$ an ample divisor, and $\flag$ an admissible torus-invariant flag on $\var$ so that the Newton--Okounkov body $\nob{\flag}{\ds}$ is anti-blocking.

 Let $\flag'$ be a torus-invariant flag opposite to the origin.
-Then the Newton--Okounkov function $\fct_R$ on $\nob{\flag'}{\ds}$ coming from the geometric valuation $\ord_R$ in a general point $R\in \var$ is linear with integral slope. \end{theoremA}
+Then the Newton--Okounkov function $\fct_R$ on $\nob{\flag'}{\ds}$ coming from the geometric valuation $\ord_R$ in a general point $R\in \var$ is linear with integral slope. \end{theorem*}

 Along the way, we formulate and prove existence and uniqueness of Zariski decomposition on toric surfaces in the language of polyhedra.
-One can ``see'' the decomposition in terms of the polygons.
+One can `see' the decomposition in terms of the polygons, compare Theorem~\ref{thm_toriczd}.

-\subsubsection{Local Positivity.}
+\subsubsection{Local Positivity}

-Newton--Okounkov bodies and the Newton--Okounkov functions defined on them reveal a lot about positivity properties of the underlying line bundles.
-Just like in the toric case, one can use this convex geometric information to decide for instance if the line bundle whose Newton--Okounkov bodies we consider is ample or nef \cite{KL_inf,KL_noninf}.

-Using Newton--Okounkov theory one can even obtain localized information about line bundles.
-A line bundle is called positive or ample at a point of our variety \cite{GeomAsp} if global sections of a high enough multiple yield an embedding of an open neighborhood of the point.
-Local positivity can be decided via Newton--Okounkov bodies \cite{KL_inf,KL_noninf,Roe}.
-Even more, we can measure how positive the line bundle in question is~ \cite{KL_inf}.

-Local positivity is traditionally measured by Seshadri constants \cite{GeomAsp,lazarsfeld2004positivity}.
-Originally invented by Demailly \cite{Dem92} to attack Fujita's conjecture on global generation, Seshadri constants have become the main numerical asymptotic positivity invariant (cf. \cite[Chapter 5]{lazarsfeld2004positivity},\cite{BauerSeshadri}).
-While there has been considerable interest in this invariant's behavior, many of its properties are still shrouded in mystery~\cite{Szemberg}.

-One interesting question about Seshadri constants is if they are always rational numbers.
-This is widely believed to be false, but there has only been sporadic progress towards this issue.
-On surfaces, the rationality of Seshadri constants would imply the failure of Nagata's conjecture \cite{DKMS}.

-The rationality of Seshadri constants and related asymptotic invariants often follows from finite generation of appropriate a multi-graded ring or semigroup \cite{ELMNP,CasciniLazic}.
-But finite generation questions tend to be wide open, and are typically skew to the major finite generation theorems of birational geometry.

-In the literature around Newton--Okounkov bodies the involved valuation semigroups are frequently assumed, from the outset, to be finitely generated (see \cite{HK,KavehManon}, this is to obtain a toric degeneration as in \cite{And}).
-However, deciding finite generation of multigraded algebras or semigroups arising from a geometric setting is an utterly hard question.

-We obtain results on the rationality of Seshadri constants in general points of toric surfaces using asymptotic considerations and convexity to circumvent some of these difficulties.

-Previously, Lundman~\cite{lundman2015computing} and Sano~\cite{sano2014seshadri} have verified rationality of these same Seshadri constants for restricted classes of (line bundles on) toric surfaces.
-As it turns out, a condition we call ``zonotopally well-covered'', is sufficient to guarantee rationality of the Seshadri constant, and conjecturally also guarantees the success of our strategy for the Newton--Okounkov function.